qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 Close the dialog when processing is complete

-Now that you have vectorized the raster, and fixed the resulting geometry, you can combine the aspect, slope, and rainfall criteria, with the distance from human settlement criteria by finding the intersection of the ``fixed_aspect_slope_rainfall`` layer and the ``rural_buffer`` layer.
+Now that you have vectorized the raster, and fixed the resulting geometry, you can combine the aspect, slope, and rainfall criteria with the distance from human settlement criteria by finding the intersection of the ``fixed_aspect_slope_rainfall`` layer and the ``rural_buffer`` layer.